Skip to content

 Public CPU Partitions

 The CPU and RAM limits for shared change depending on node availability.
-We change the QOS shared-defaultup and down to try to keep RAM, in particular, limited to about 20% of the total available in order to assure equitable access to the resources.
-You can learn more about QOS here.
+We change the QOS shared-default up and down based on usage over the past month or two.
+We try to keep limits as high as possible to increase the utilization rate of the cluster while not allowing one person to dominate the shared partition.
+You can learn more about QOS here and see the currently defined QOS values with the command showres

 Limits for CPU cores, RAM and Time (default/maximum)